 The council tax levied per property is often quoted in the press based upon the amount payable by a band D property.
 The amounts paid by the other bands are on a scale relative to band D from two-thirds for band A to double for band H.

 Tregony with Cuby Parish Council has inherited the reserves that had been built up by the predecessor parish councils over the years.
-The budget for 2021/22 assumes that a small proportion of those reserves will be drawn down in the first year.
-The new parish council will determine in due course its policy towards how it uses reserves in future years.
+The budget for 2021/22 assumed that a small proportion of those reserves would be drawn down in the first year.
+For 2022/23, it was again planned that a further small proportion of the reserves would be drawn down.